s-zeng/rag-shenanigann/README.md

  6. Listen and enjoy!

  ## Reflection
- You may have noticed a commonality in all of the sample output files - inconsistent tempo and styles.
+A common weakness exists in all of the sample output files - inconsistent tempo and styles.
 Perhaps inconsistent style may be unavoidable with a neural network approach, but the inconsistent tempo likely arises from not normalizing the tempo and ticks/beat in each midi file.
 Future work should focus on converting each midi file to a specific tempo and ticks/beat in a manner that preserves the songs actual runtime.